 8. IMS AS notifies the DCSF about MediaControl instruction control response.

+9. DCSF communicates with the DC Application Server for DC resource control and provides information on data channel media resources reserved at the DCMF.

+NOTE: Details on how the DCSF communicates with the DC Application Server are out of scope of Release 18.

-9. The DCSF stores the media resource information and establishes MDC1 connections with DCMF or MRF for application DC traffic to UE#1 and replies to the Nimsas notification request.
+10. The DCSF stores the media resource information and replies to the Nimsas notification request.

-10-11.
+11-12.
 IMS AS sends re-INVITE which include the SDP offer from DCMF or MRF for the application data channel to the originating S-CSCF and then to the remote network and UE#2.